allenai/PlaSma/data/CoPlan/README.md

 There is no difference in v1 and v2 on the `constrained plannning` and `counterfactual replanning` tasks.

-We additionally provided the processed data for multitask distillation which can be find in `multi-task` folder.
+We additionally provided the processed data for multitask distillation which can be found in `multi-task` folder.